- Frequently Asked Questions

 Faculty and Staff

-Assistant Professor, Program Director
+Founding Department Chair, Assistant Director, Program Director

 Dr. Pangela Dawson joined Morehouse School of Medicine (MSM) in August of 2017 as the Founding Program Director for the Physician Assistant Program in the department of Family Medicine.
 She received her Ph.D. in Education Policy Studies and Evaluation in Higher Education from the University of Kentucky.
 Her dissertation focused on utilizing community-based educational and health-promotion strategies to assist domestic violence survivors in marginalized communities.
 During this time, she also completed a certificate of study in Gender and Women’s Studies.
 Her academic training includes a bachelor of arts from Oberlin College and a master of science in Physician Assistant Studies from the University of Kentucky.